 The list below provides Meridian's general PA requirements.
 This list is not all inclusive and is subject to change.
-Providers will be given a 60-day advance notice prior to any changes.
+Providers will be given 60-day advance notice prior to any changes.
 Please verify requirements at the time of the request by utilizing our Pre-Auth Check.

-- All inpatient admissions - All transplant surgeries - Durable medical equipment (DME) requests greater than \$1000 always require prior authorization - Certain outpatient diagnostic radiology procedures - Certain outpatient Services/Treatments/Procedures - Certain inpatient surgical procedures - Home health visits - Inpatient admissions to a Rehabilitation Facility - Inpatient behavioral healthcare services for certain diagnoses - Long Term Acute Care admissions - Select pharmaceuticals - Skilled Nursing Facilities admissions - All out-of-network services: If referring to a member outside of Meridian's network please include supporting documentation with your prior authorization request indicating why services are being rendered out of network - Inpatient authorizations must be obtained within two (2) business day of admission.

-- Authorizations for outpatient services must be obtained prior to rendering services. - Observation does not require authorization. - Diagnostic procedures may require authorization.
-Please check the portal for authorization requirements.
+- All inpatient admissions - All transplant surgeries - Durable medical equipment (DME) requests greater than \$1,000 always require prior authorization - Certain outpatient diagnostic radiology procedures - Certain outpatient services/treatments/procedures - Certain inpatient surgical procedures - · Home health visits - Inpatient admissions to a Rehabilitation Facility - Inpatient behavioral healthcare services for certain diagnoses - Long Term Acute Care admissions - Select pharmaceuticals - Skilled Nursing Facilities admissions - All out-of-network services: If referring to a member outside of Meridian's network please include supporting documentation with your prior authorization request indicating why services are being rendered out of network - Inpatient authorizations must be obtained within two (2) business days of admission - Authorizations for outpatient services must be obtained prior to rendering services - Observation does not require authorization - Certain diagnostic procedures may require authorization

-Services that DO NOT require prior authorization (regardless of provider network status) include:
+Services that DO NOT require PA (regardless of provider network status) include: